richardsonlima/richardsonlima.github.io/_slides/ai-engineering-course-step-01-module-05-chain-rule-automatic-differentiation.md

 ---

-## O Mapa da Jornada 🗺️
+## Journey Map 🗺️

-1. Fundamentos e contexto do problema.
+1. Foundations and problem context.
-2. Intuição operacional do conceito.
+2. Operational intuition of the concept.
-3. Tradução matemática para engenharia.
+3. Mathematical translation for engineering.
-4. Padrões de uso em sistemas de IA.
+4. Usage patterns in AI systems.
-5. Construção prática com código.
+5. Practical build with code.
-6. Checkpoints para domínio técnico.
+6. Checkpoints for technical mastery.

 ---

-## Por que isso importa? 🎯
+## Why does this matter? 🎯

 You can compute derivatives of simple functions.
 But a neural network is not a simple function.
 It is hundreds of functions composed together: matrix multiply, add bias, apply activation, matrix multiply again, softmax, cross-entropy loss.
 The output is a function of a function of a function.